-Red Paint Will Curb Public Access to Palos Verdes Nature Preserve, One of Los Angeles County’s Most Significant Open Spaces
+Red Paint Would Curb Public Access to Palos Verdes Nature Preserve, One of Los Angeles County’s Most Significant Open Spaces

-Rancho Palos Verdes City Council votes to eliminate public street parking near Portuguese Bend Reserve
+Rancho Palos Verdes City Council votes to restrict public street parking near Portuguese Bend Reserve

 The city council should immediately re-consider its decision to eliminate public street parking near the Portuguese Bend Reserve, made hastily on Aug.
 18 with public input only from local homeowners, and set to be confirmed at another meeting on Sept.
 1. A more equitable solution is needed to provide public access.
 Non-residents make up more than 95 percent of visitors to the preserve on holidays and weekends and the purchase and management of the public space is supported by state and county resources.